thomasyu9393/NBA-Stats-LINE-BOT/README.md

 	- Set the parameter in `config.ini`
 	- Set the VPC security group's inbound/outbound rule with ALL TRAFFIC to ANY IPv4 address `0.0.0.0`
 3. Create a HEROKU project
-	- Init a git repo
+	- `git init` under the cloned repo dir
 	- `heroku git:remote -a <the name of HEROKU project>`
 	- `git push heroku master` the whole to deploy
 4. LINE BOT Webhook setting